-Heating of the solar atmosphere (i.e., the chromosphere, transition region, and corona) has been a much-debated topic in solar physics for several decades.
-Magneto-hydrodynamic (MHD) waves are often presented as a principal mechanism allowing the transfer of energy and momentum between the solar interior and these elevated layers.
+Heating of the solar atmosphere (i.e., the chromosphere, transition region, and corona) has been a central topic in solar physics for several decades.
+Magnetohydrodynamic (MHD) waves are often considered a principal mechanism for transferring energy and momentum between the solar interior and these elevated layers.

-Current generation solar telescopes, including the Swedish 1-m Solar Telescope (SST) and the Dunn Solar Telescope (DST), are producing a plethora of high-quality imaging and spectro-polarimetric datasets.
-Importantly, the multi-wavelength optical and infrared observations produced contain a wealth of information related to MHD wave processes created within the Sun’s dynamic lower atmosphere.
-These oscillations, in the form of slow/fast magneto-acoustic and Alfvén waves, have the potential to transfer vast quantities of energy flux into the solar chromosphere and corona, where the immense radiative losses need to be balanced.
-Furthermore, the differing energy and plasma transmission rates as one moves through the various layers of the solar atmosphere naturally provides implications when relating the Sun’s energetics to those encountered in the heliosphere.
+Current-generation solar telescopes, including the Swedish 1-m Solar Telescope (SST) and the Dunn Solar Telescope (DST), are producing a wealth of high-quality imaging and spectro-polarimetric datasets.
+These multi-wavelength optical and infrared observations contain rich information on MHD wave processes operating in the Sun's dynamic lower atmosphere.
+Such oscillations, including slow and fast magneto-acoustic waves as well as Alfvén waves, have the potential to transfer substantial energy flux into the solar chromosphere and corona, where strong radiative losses must be balanced.
+Furthermore, the differing rates of energy and plasma transmission through the various layers of the solar atmosphere have important implications for relating the Sun's energetics to those of the heliosphere.

-The WaLSA Team is privileged to have direct access to a plethora of high-quality imaging and spectro-polarimetric datasets produced by most of the current generation solar telescopes.
+The WaLSA Team is fortunate to have direct access to a wide range of high-quality imaging and spectro-polarimetric datasets produced by most current-generation solar telescopes.

 Swedish 1-m Solar Telescope (SST)